 - Students admitted in Michaelmas Term, electronically by June 30 by 23:59 - Students admitted in Lent Term, electronically by October 30 by 23:59 - Students admitted in Easter Term, electronically by January 30 by 23:59

 Third year progress statements should be submitted at the end of the ninth term.

-Apart from the first year when the logbook should be submitted with your first-year report, logbooks and tally sheets are to be submitted in the first week of July.
+Researcher Development Tally sheet information should be submitted with your first-year report, thereafter they should be submitted in the first week of July.